 Also served by English-speaking staff, this hotel is a cheaper alternative of Candeo Hotels Tokyo Roppongi.

-My Personal Opinion – The Best Area to Stay in Roppongi
+My Personal Opinion – The Best Area to Stay in Roppongi, Tokyo

 Even with a lesser crowd, the nightlife scene here is still very interesting―with sushi bars, authentic pubs, and local theatres.

 Pros and Cons of Staying in Ginza

 Matsuya Ginza, Mitsukoshi Ginza Store, and Tokyu Plaza Ginza are the best spots for luxury shopping.

 For food spots with medium prices, go to Midori Sushi Ginza, Ippudo Ginza, Ginza Bairin, and Sato Yosuke Ginza.

 Ginza is the place to be if you want a posh and relaxing ambience.

 The nightlife scene in Ginza is very vibrant.
 Go bar hopping from Shinbashi to Yurakucho and have fun ‘til dawn.

 Ginza is just one stop from Tokyo’s major transportation hub―Tokyo Station.
 There are multiple trains that will take you to top attractions like Tokyo Disneyland, DisneySea, Osaka, Kyoto, and Narita Airport.